jeremyjosol/aug252023_project/README.md

 return pizzaPrice + 3;
 Expected Output: 18

 Test 5: "Rename 'toppings' property as 'classicPizza' and create new property for an array of 'specialPizza'.
-If 'classicPizza' and 'medium', return pizzaPrice."
+If 'classicPizza' and 'large', return pizzaPrice."
 Code:
 let pizzaPrice = 15;
-if (this.classicPizza && this.size.includes("medium"))
+if (this.classicPizza && this.size.includes(size)) {
-return pizzaPrice + 3;
+if (size === "large") {
+}}
+pizzaPrice += 5;
-Expected Output: 18
+Expected Output: 20